appsquickly/typhoon-example/Pods/Typhoon/README.md

 * <a href="https://github.com/BrynCooke">Bryn Cooke</a> : Late injections & story board integration.
 * <a href="http://www.linkedin.com/in/jeffreydroberts">Jeffrey Roberts</a>, Mobile Software Engineer at
 <a href="http://www.riotgames.com/">Riot Games</a>, previous contributor to Swiz for ActionScript : Advice, feedback and testing.
-* John Blanco of Rapture in Venice, LLC : contributed his
-<a href="https://github.com/ZaBlanc/RaptureXML">lean and elegant XML library</a>.
-A great example that full-featured
-is not the same as heavy.
 * <a href="http://www.jetbrains.com/">Jetbrains</a>, maker of very cool software development tools : Assistance with AppCode integration.
 * <a href="http://es.linkedin.com/in/josegonzalezgomez/">José González Gómez</a>, Mobile and cloud developer at OPEN input : Feedback; testing, support for property placeholders in initializers.
+* <a href="https://github.com/sergiou87">Sergio Padrino Recio</a> : Performance improvements.
+* <a href="https://github.com/jervine10">Josh Ervine</a> : Feedback and support for TyphoonFactoryProviders.
 * ___Your name here!!!!!!!___

 *(If you've sent a pull request and didn't get a mention. . . sorry!
 Please let us know and we'll correct it).*